IIIF/api/source/presentation/4.0/index.md

 > How does this relate to model doc?
 What's normative and needs to be in model.md because it defines a Scene?

+A Container can be painted into another Container as an Annotation with `motivation` "painting".
+For example, a Timeline may be painted into a Canvas, a Canvas may be painted into another Canvas, a Canvas may be painted into a Scene, and a Scene may be painted into another Scene.
+Multiple Containers may be hierarchically nested within each other, and so the list of examples above could be implemented as a single nesting sequence of five Containers.

+A Timeline or a Canvas or Scene with `duration` can only be painted into a Canvas or Scene that also has `duration`.
+It is possible to associate a Timeline or a Canvas or Scene with `duration` with a Canvas or Scene that does not have `duration` as the content of a `commenting` annotation rather than painting it into the Container.
+In the case of painting a Timeline into a Scene, in many cases it is likely desirable to instead paint an Audio Emitter into the scene where Timeline is the `body` of the Audio Emitter instead of painting the Timeline directly, as this will provide greater control over the intended presentation of the Timeline's audio content within the 3D space of the Scene.

+## Painting a Canvas or 2D Image into a Scene
+>NOTE While we could add a separate section about painting 2D images into a Scene, it seems like this would require repeating a lot of verbiage and information from this section in two places?

-A Canvas can be painted into a Scene as an Annotation, but the 2D nature of Canvases requires special consideration due to important differences between Canvases and Scenes.
-A Canvas describes a bounded 2D space with finite `height` and `width` measured in pixels with a pixel origin at the top-left corner of the Canvas, while Scenes describe a boundless 3D space with x, y, and z axes of arbitrary coordinate units and a coordinate origin at the center of the space.
-It is important to note that in many cases the pixel scale used by a Canvas or a 2D image content resource will not be in proportion to the desired 3D coordinate unit scale in a Scene.
+A Canvas or a 2D image content resource can be painted into a Scene as an Annotation, but the 2D nature of Canvases and these content resources requires special consideration due to important differences between them and Scenes.
+A Canvas describes a bounded 2D space with finite `height` and `width` measured in 2D integer coordinates with a coordinate origin at the top-left corner of the Canvas, while Scenes describe a boundless 3D space with x, y, and z axes of 3D continuous coordinates and a coordinate origin at the center of the space.
+It is important to note that in many cases the scale of the 2D coordinates used by a Canvas or a 2D image content resource will not be in proportion to the desired 3D coordinate scale in a Scene.
+The rest of this section makes reference to Canvases, but everything below also applies to 2D image content resources painted into a Scene.
+>TODO Check model re: painting an image directly into a 3D scene

-When a Canvas is painted as an Annotation targeting a Scene, the top-left corner of the Canvas (the pixel origin) is aligned with the 3D coordinate origin of the Scene.
+When a Canvas is painted as an Annotation targeting a Scene, the top-left corner of the Canvas (the 2D coordinate origin) is aligned with the 3D coordinate origin of the Scene.
 The top edge of the Canvas is aligned with (e.g., is colinear to) the positive x axis extending from the coordinate origin.
 The left edge of the Canvas is aligned with (e.g., is colinear to) the negative y axis extending from the coordinate origin.
-The Canvas is scaled to the Scene such that the pixel dimensions correspond to 3D coordinate units - a Canvas 200 pixels wide and 400 pixels high will extend 200 coordinate units across the x axis and 400 coordinate units across the y axis.
+The Canvas is scaled to the Scene such that the 2D coordinate dimensions correspond to 3D coordinate units - a Canvas 200 units wide and 400 units high will extend 200 coordinate units across the x axis and 400 coordinate units across the y axis.
 Please note: direction terms "top", "bottom", "right", and "left" used in this section refer to the frame of reference of the Canvas itself, not the Scene into which the Canvas is painted.

 A Canvas in a Scene has a specific forward face and a backward face.
 By default, the forward face of a Canvas should point in the direction of the positive z axis.
 If the property `backgroundColor` is used, this color should be used for the backward face of the Canvas.
 Otherwise, a reverse view of the forward face of the Canvas should be visible on the backward face.